-Hot School Lunches for Kids - Tips and Ideas for Food Jars
+Hot School Lunch Ideas For Insulated Food Jars

-During the cooler months, the kids might enjoy a hot lunch!
+During the cooler months, kids will often enjoy a hot lunch at school for something a bit different.

-Here are some tips and ideas for making kids' school lunches in a food jar.
+Here are some ideas and inspiration for making kids' school lunches in food jars.

-Whether you call them a thermos or an insulated food jar, they keep food hot for hours so the kids can have a nice warming lunch.
-We stock both the MontiiCo and the Cheeki food jars.
+Whether you call them a thermos or an insulated food jar, they keep food hot for hours so the kids can have a nice hearty, warming lunch.

 Okay, so what to put in the food jar?
 Well, it depends on what they will eat!
 Here are some things that work really well for a hot school lunch in a jar.